FreshRSS/FreshRSS/docs/en/users/06_Fever_API.md

 ## RSS clients

 There are many RSS clients existing supporting Fever APIs but they seem to understand the Fever API a bit differently.
-If your favorite client doesn't work properly with this API, create an issue and we will have a look.
+If your favourite client does not work properly with this API, create an issue and we will have a look.
 But we can **only** do that for free clients.

 ### Usage & Authentication